jms5151/SEI-SEIR_Arboviruses/README.md

 A single code is provided to run each model with appropriate data.

 # analyses
-Compare model output with observational data: correlation_sign_test_anova.R <br />
+Compare model output with observational data: pairwise_correlation.R <br />
-Classification and regression tree model with z-score scores and different climate metrics: CART_model.R